 There’s a lot of information out there.
 Womancode, especially, is packed with great information.
-I recommend reading it for a more thorough explanation of any of this, but when I was first getting started with tracking and cycle syncing I found it really helpful to have this sort of “cheat sheet” along with using my vertical planner layout to track my phases and plan out work projects.
+I recommend reading it for a more thorough explanation of any of this, but when I was first getting started with tracking and cycle syncing I found it really helpful to have this sort of “cheat sheet” along with using my vertical planner layout (which you can download for free, here) to track my phases and plan out work projects.

 A super quick crash course in the menstrual cycle: the first day of your cycle is the day your period starts (not spotting, the first day of full blood), and progresses into each phase from there.
 Most menstruating people have a cycle that is around 28-31 days, so generally each phase will last 7 days.
 However, each phase can be unique and tracking is the only way to determine how your body operates.